kju-org/kju/README.md

 * Any participator can create a request with a number of predefined responses.
 * Any participator can redeem a response for a given request

+> For detailed usage instructions, see the official [Documentation](https://kju-org.github.io)

 # Get started

 1. install via npm: